Blog

 "The politician's statement made a subtle allusion to historical events."

-This technique is widely used in literature, speeches, and everyday conversation to evoke certain ideas or themes without directly mentioning them.
+This technique is widely used in literature, speeches, and everyday conversation.

 "His speech was filled with allusions to Greek mythology."